jvanp148/SlivkaEMBOSS/README.md

 ### Using `testdata/`

 The `testdata/` directory contains sample sequences you can use as inputs when submitting jobs to the API.
+This folder is also mounted as a volume inside the Slivka server container, making it possible to use this data as inputs for tools, when being inside the container.

 ### Using `test.http`